folafunmi-db/blog-app-django/Notes.md

 ## Database models

 ForeignKey allows for many-to-one relationship such that the user can be the author of many different blog posts but not the other way around.
 Using `ForeignKey` the `on_delete` needs to be defined.

+Create a migration record for the database model and migrate the change in the database.
+This is done using the commands:

+> `python manage.py makemigrations blog`

+Then,

+> `python manage.py migrate blog`

 ## Admin

+- Create an admin using the command `python manage.py createsuperuser`
+- Register the new model in admin.py

+Upon completing the database model, it's time to create the necessary views, URLs and templates.

+## URLs